Content from Working With Variables

 If we now run our function in the command line, we get:

 We could return more outputs if we want.
-For example, lets return the min and max as well.
+For example, lets return the global mean as well.
 To do that, we need to specify all the outputs in square brackets, as an array.
 So we need to replace the function definition for:

-To call our function now we need to provide space for all 3 outputs, so in the command line, we run it as:
+To call our function now we need to provide space for all of the outputs, so in the command line, we run it as:

 Callout